-Be realistic about the space and setup you’ll need to be successful working, schooling and staying for a longer period of time.
+Be realistic about the space and setup you’ll need to be successful working and staying for a longer period of time.
 Do your kids need their own space to be happy?
 Will you need a quiet space for work calls?
 What will entertain your kids while you are working?
-Are there any safety concerns for the kids like pools, stairs or unfenced areas if they’ll be playing while you are working?
+Are there any safety concerns for the kids like pools, stairs, or unfenced areas if they’ll be playing while you are working?
 Would you prefer to stay in one location or break-up the time and stay in multiple locations?
+Tip: AirB&B split stays is a great option to consider.
 Thinking through these questions in advance and picking accommodations that will be conducive to work and fun for downtime will set the trip up for success.

 Book vacation rentals with built-in entertainment for kids.
 A game room, fort area, fenced yard, pool, or park nearby are great ways to entertain kids while working.
 We also love to look for unique stays on farms, castles, container homes, etc. Hotels with pools or other activities for kids onsite are also great options.

 Always confirm the strength of the wifi in advance.
 Also, check your cell carrier’s coverage map before you book a vacation rental.
 If you’re staying in more rural areas or near national parks this is especially important.